bneradt/toy/word_ladder/README.md

 optional arguments:
   -h, --help            show this help message and exit --word-file word_file
                         A file name containing the list of words to use.
 One word per line.
+Default: /usr/share/dict/words
 ```

 Here's an example invocation with the associated output: